 - 2 tablespoons extra virgin olive oil

-- 1 cup dry white wine such as Chardonnay
+- 1 cup dry white wine such as Chardonnay, or chicken broth

 - Preheat the oven to 325°F. Place the turkey breast, skin side up, on a rack in a roasting pan.

 - In a small bowl, combine the garlic, mustard, rosemary, sage, thyme, parsley, salt, pepper, and olive oil.
 It will look like a paste.
 Gently smear half of the paste under the skin of the meat.
 Rub the rest on top of the skin.
 Add the wine into the bottom of the roasting pan.